bquast/decompr/README.md

 --------------------------------------
 The package uses Inter-Country Input-Output (ICIO) tables, such as World Input Outpt Database (WIOD).

-The **intermediate.demand** parameter is intermediate demand table, where the first row and the first column list the country names, the second row and second column list the insdustry names for each country.
+The **x** argument is intermediate demand table, where the first row and the first column list the country names, the second row and second column list the insdustry names for each country.
 The matrix is presumed to be of dimensions G*N where G represents the country and N the industry.
 No extra columns should be there.
 Extra rows at the bottom which list adjustments such as taxes as well are disregarded, with the exception that the very last row is presumed to contain the total output.

-The **final.demand** parameter is the final demand table it has dimensions GN*GM ( where M is the number of objects final demand is decomposed in, e.g. household consumption, here this is five decompositions).
+The **y** argument is the final demand table it has dimensions GN*GM ( where M is the number of objects final demand is decomposed in, e.g. household consumption, here this is five decompositions).

 Output
 --------------------------------------